 In addition, the CBR has recently introduced new regulations requiring Russian banks involved in unsecured retail lending to increase risk weightings for new loans with an interest rate above 25 per cent. for the purpose of calculating such banks' risk-weighted assets under the CBR's mandatory economic ratios.
-See "Risk Factors-TCS Bank's inability to comply with capital adequacy requirements imposed by the CBR may have a negative effect on TCS's business, results of operations, financial condition and prospects and lead to a need for additional capital".
-Moreover, the implementation of Basel III principles with respect to the composition and the assessment of sufficiency of bank regulatory capital in Russia (see "Risk Factors-The CBR regulations phasing in Basel III in Russia could have an adverse effect on TCS Bank, its capital ratios and its regulatory capital") could also lead to a significant increase in the amount of capital that banks involved in unsecured retail lending will be required to hold to comply with the new capital adequacy requirements.
+See "Risk Factors- Risks Related to TCS's Business and the Russian Financial Sector-TCS Bank's inability to comply with capital adequacy requirements may have a negative effect on TCS's business, results of operations, financial condition and prospects and lead to a need for additional capital".
+Moreover, the implementation of Basel III principles with respect to the composition and the assessment of sufficiency of bank regulatory capital in Russia (see "Risk Factors-Risks Related to TCS's Business and the Russian Financial Sector-The CBR regulations phasing in Basel III in Russia could have an adverse effect on TCS Bank, its capital ratios and its regulatory capital") could also lead to a significant increase in the amount of capital that banks involved in unsecured retail lending will be required to hold to comply with the new capital adequacy requirements.
 Any insolvency of, or default by, a major Russian bank involved in unsecured retail lending as a result of its inability to comply with new capital adequacy requirements or for any other reason may also lead to further regulation and restrictions governing the operations of all retail financial services institutions in Russia which, together with diminished confidence in the Russian unsecured retail lending industry following such insolvency or default, could have a material adverse effect on TCS's business, results of operations, financial condition and prospects.